Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have gone over 227.5 combined points in 40 of 82 games this season.
+- Denver and its opponents have combined to score more than 226.5 points in 46 of 82 games this season.

-- The average total in Denver's contests this year is 228.3, 0.8 more points than this game's over/under.
+- The average total in Denver's matchups this year is 228.3, 1.8 more points than this game's over/under.

 Nuggets vs. Suns Over/Under Stats (Regular Season)